VivekMolkar/vivekmolkar.github.io/_posts/2023-01-01-understanding-var-let-and-const.md

 var x = 5;
 ```

+>

+{: .prompt-info }

+> `var` can be compared to shape-shifting.
+It's a versatile power that can be used in many situations, but if used improperly it can cause chaos.

+{: .prompt-warning }

+> Using var improperly can cause variable hoisting and potential issues.

 ### let

 `let` was introduced in ES6 as an alternative to `var`.
 Variables declared with `let` are block scoped, meaning they are only accessible within the block they were declared in.
 This is in contrast to `var`, which is function scoped.